 We included evidence from all relevant clinical studies, irrespective of whether they used a comparative study design.
 We did not include studies that evaluated PARP inhibitors in combination with chemotherapy or other targeted agents, as labeled indications are currently for monotherapy only; we also excluded studies that did not meet a minimum sample size of 50 patients.
 For studies that included individuals with non-ovarian, fallopian tube, or primary peritoneal cancers (e.g., breast, pancreatic, prostate), we required that results be stratified by cancer type and that the ovarian cancer arm consist of at least 50 patients.
-For studies informing our analysis of recurrent, BRCA-mutated disease, we required at least 80% of study participants to have had at least two prior lines of chemotherapy for rucaparib, and at least three prior lines of chemotherapy for rucaparib, and at least three prior lines of chemotherapy for these agents.
+For studies informing our analysis of recurrent, BRCA-mutated disease, we required at least 80% of study participants to have had at least two prior lines of chemotherapy for rucaparib, and at least three prior lines of chemotherapy for olaparib, in keeping with the FDA-labeled indications for these agents.